fxi/shinyCluster/README.md

 # shinyNodeProxy

 `shinyNodeProxy` is a simple Node.js script for launching a single R shiny application or interactive document within a Node.js process manager: [Phusion passenger](https://www.phusionpassenger.com).
-Using `shinyNodeProxy` with Phusion Passenger should keep your shiny app alive and  help to solve some shiny-server limitation, shuch as load balancing (html request), SSL connexion or session monitoring.
+Using `shinyNodeProxy` with Phusion Passenger should keep alive your shiny app and  help to solve some shiny-server limitation, shuch as load balancing on multiple R processes, SSL connexion or session monitoring.
 In this project, we use simple shortcut (start.sh, startSSL.sh and stop.sh) to configure and start the application through Phusion passenger.

 This is an experimental project.
-Please send me a feedback if you think that this module is useful.
+Please send me a feedback if you find this script useful.

 For production, please use the official shiny-server or [shiny-server pro](https://www.rstudio.com/products/shiny-server-pro/).